Marist High School Chicago Mission Statement:

-Marist High School opened its doors on September 9, 1963, under the continuing leadership and direction of the Marist Brothers.
 A debt of gratitude is owed to the original Brothers, students, and parents who were the early pioneers in building the foundation of Marist.
-The school has thrived over the last fifty years, and now boasts more than 18,000 alumni.
+The school has thrived over the last fifty-six years, and now boasts more than 25,000 alumni.
 Through the years, Marist has developed an innovative and demanding college preparatory curriculum that serves Chicago-area and suburban students at all academic levels, while keeping its Catholic identity at the forefront of its mission.
+A point of pride for Marist is serving students of varying abilities, and thus, offers three academic tracks with robust support services.

 Academically, Marist graduates have gone on to top universities across the nation and achieved success in a variety of industries.
-Being at the forefront of technology has always been a pillar of the school, and during the 2014-15 school year Marist unrolled a one-to-one iPad technology program that focuses on collaborative learning and supports the dedicated teachers who staff three different college-prep programs.
+Being at the forefront of technology has always been a pillar of the school, and during the 2014-15 school year Marist implemented a one-to-one iPad technology program that focuses on collaborative learning and supports the dedicated teachers who staff three different college-prep programs.

-Marist extracurricular programs have a strong history.
-Starting from the school’s early days and throughout its membership in the East Suburban Catholic Conference, Marist athletic teams have been consistently successful, and have garnered accolades and media attention on the local, state, and national level.
-Student clubs have offered a variety of ways to grow skills and talents, and have also brought Marist “honor and glory and fame.”
+Marist co-curricular programs have a strong history.
+Starting from the school’s early days and throughout its membership in the East Suburban Catholic Conference, Marist athletic teams have been consistently successful, garnering accolades and media attention on the local, state, and national level.
+A special accomplishment is that both the girls’ and boys’ volleyball teams won the state title during the 2018-19 school year—a first for any school in Illinois.
+The school also boasts nearly 40 clubs and activities.
+Service, faith, travel and co-curricular opportunities expand annually to provide students with skill building, leadership skills, cultural awareness, and spiritual development.

 Above all, the past fifty-five years have been a journey in faith, family, and service for the school.
 The opportunity for young men and women to grow spiritually and live out the mission of the school by serving others has always been the guiding principle at Marist.
 From a long-standing senior service outreach program today serving 18 local organizations to service projects in the community to national and international mission trips, Marist continues to serve “the least favored.”